-We feel the need to indicate at the off this vital fact; the Headington Shark is a sculpture.
-No “god” didn’t drop a Great White Shark out of the sky onto this house, nor did some random tornado deposit it playfully here, and (almost certainly) The Flying Spaghetti Monster did not place it there for a bit of a laugh.
+No, God didn’t drop a Great White Shark out of the sky onto this house, nor did some random tornado deposit it playfully here, and (almost certainly) The Flying Spaghetti Monster did not place it there for a bit of a laugh.
 Indeed.
-No, it’s all a bit of fun.
-You can see it yourself, if you so wish, in Headington, Oxford, England.